KaimeraWorks/Phaseworld-Pioneer/README.md

 Next Up:

+		Effect management

+			Autoload?
+Inner classes of an effect manager class?

+			First effect: Light of the Nexus - prevents light energy drain, for use in arena

 		Start making base classes

 			Tilesets need standardization - Arena uses HexTileMapBase now, make sure overworld map does too and